Sahib17/Assignment-4---COMP-360/README.md

 ## Samardeep Singh Sidhu

-Worked on Invisible wall and its placement `Node 3D` and `Collision space 3D`.
+Worked on Invisible wall and its placement `Node 3D` and `Collision space 3D`, Updated ball code (added teleportation in collaboration with Sahib).

-Copied and pasted claw from the initial file to the main file.
+Copied and pasted claw from the initial file (Manpreet's claw) to the main file.

-Worked in collaboration with Sahib on ball teleportation.

-Updated ball code and made it not workable. when asked to fix the errors, he refused.

-Teleported ball once it goes in goal.

 Revolved Ramp but wasn't Implemented because it didn't align with the project